 Goodby Hawaii.
 Goodbye Maui.
 Mar wants to come back some day.

 This is the road trip where they were told "don't go on that road", but they got lost and ended up on that road anyway.
 It was a rough road, but these are Montana girls, nothing scares them.
-From the West End you can look across a beautiful blue ocean and see the neighboring island of Molokai in the distance.

 The luau was on Wednesday night.
 They had a good dinner with a real pit roasted pig (which they paraded through the dining area on a huge wooden platter.
 Then they had entertainment from the different South Pacific islands.
 It was very cool.
 No, Mar did not try poi.